QuickBirdEng/XCoordinator/README.md

 }
 ```

-To use coordinators right from the launch of the app, make sure to create the app's window programmatically in `AppDelegate.swift` (You will have to remove `Main.storyboard`, including the field `Main Storyboard file base name` in `Info.plist`).
-Set the coordinator as the root of the window's view hierarchy in the `AppDelegate.didFinishLaunching`-method.
+To use coordinators right from the launch of the app, make sure to create the app's window programmatically in `AppDelegate.swift` (Don't forget to remove `Main Storyboard file base name` from `Info.plist`).
+Then set the coordinator as the root of the window's view hierarchy in `AppDelegate.didFinishLaunching`.

 ```swift
 @UIApplicationMain